This fresh and simple arugula salad is easy to prepare and pairs beautifully with almost any meal. Add a protein to make it a main-dish salad!

 Mix the oil and vinegar and drizzle the mixture on the vegetables.

-Sprinkle the salad with kosher salt and black pepper.
+Sprinkle the salad with kosher salt and black pepper, top it with shaved parmesan cheese, and serve.

 - You can assemble the salad a few hours in advance, loosely cover it with paper towels, and refrigerate it.
 Don't add the dressing until the last minute, though, or the greens will become soggy.